-The faculty to student ratio will be around 11:1.
-Most of Duke Kunshan’s faculty will be globally-hired resident faculty members who are selected by a Duke faculty committee.
-The other faculty members will be from Duke University, Wuhan University and other top universities from across the world.
+The faculty to student ratio will be roughly 1:11.
+Most of Duke Kunshan’s faculty will be globally recruited resident faculty members who have been selected by a Duke Faculty search committee.
+The other faculty members will be from Duke University, Wuhan University and other top universities around the world.

 Course instruction will be delivered primarily in small classes taught in an open, participatory style.
 The vast majority of courses will be seminar-style with fewer than 20 students.
 These seminars are the primary means by which excellence in writing, speaking and listening are nurtured.